zwxbest/mybatis-generator-plugin/README.md

 ## Usage

-- 1.download the code,open it and use maven install to install the jar to your local repository
+- 1.download the jar in release,add it to your lib.
-- 2.config maven plugin
+- 2.config maven plugin.

   ![maven_config](linkImages/maven_config.png	)